OfficeDev/office-js-docs-pr/docs/publish/centralized-deployment.md

 You can deploy add-ins via the admin center if your organization meets the following criteria:

-- Users are running Office 2016 build 7070 or later.
+- Users are running a version of Office 2016 ProPlus:
+    - Windows build 16.0.8027 or later
+    - Mac build 15.33.170327 or later
 - Users sign in to Office 2016 with their work or school account.
 - Your organization uses the Azure Active Directory (Azure AD) identity service.
+- Users' Exchange mailboxes have [OAuth enabled](https://msdn.microsoft.com/en-us/library/office/dn626019(v=exchg.150).aspx#Anchor_0).

 Currently, add-ins for the following Office clients are supported.